the-bodache-organizache/Mateys/README.md

-# Grace Shopper
+# Appy McAppFace

-*A shop that's closed is safe; but that's not what shops are for.*
+*Embark and a grand voyage!*

 ## Setup

-To use this boilerplate, you'll need to take the following steps:

-* Don't fork or clone this repo!
-Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on Github and clone it to your local machine)
-* Run the following commands:

 ```
+mkdir your-app
+cd your-app
+git init
-git remote add boilerplate https://github.com/FullstackAcademy/grace-shopper-starter.git
+git remote add starter https://github.com/FullstackAcademy/Starter.Appy-McAppFace
-git fetch boilerplate
+git fetch starter
-git merge boilerplate/master
+git merge starter/master
 ```

 Why did we do that?
-Because every once in a while, `grace-shopper-starter` may be updated with additional features or bug fixes, and you can easily get those changes from now on by entering:
+Because every once in a while, `appy-mcappface` may be updated with additional features or bug fixes, and you can easily get those changes from now on by entering:

 ```
-git fetch boilerplate
+git fetch starter
-git merge boilerplate/master
+git merge starter/master
 ```

 ## Customize

 Now that you've got the code, follow these steps to get acclimated:

-* Update project name and description in `package.json` and `.travis.yml` files
+* Update project name and description in `package.json`
 * `npm install`, or `yarn install` - whatever you're into
-* Create a postgres database called `grace-shopper`
+* Create a postgres database with the same name as the project
 * Create a file called `secrets.js` in the project root
   * This file is `.gitignore`'d, and will *only* be required in your *development* environment
   * Its purpose is to attach the secret env variables that you'll use while developing